ko1nksm/sh-i18n/README.md

 `$'...'` is a shell feature called "Dollar-Single-Quotes" that will be standardized in POSIX Issue 8.
 When newlines or tabs are included in A `$'...'`, it can be written with escape sequences like `$'FOO\tBAR\n'`.

 Dollar-Single-Quotes is a feature that is already available in many shells, such as bash, but not yet in dash.
-However, sh-gettext implements a workaround so that Dollar-Single-Quotes can be used in shells that do not support Dollar-Single-Quotes as far as MSGID is concerned (The feature does not make Dollar-Single-Quote available to the entire shell script).
+However, sh-i18n implements a workaround so that Dollar-Single-Quotes can be used in shells that do not support Dollar-Single-Quotes as far as MSGID is concerned (The feature does not make Dollar-Single-Quote available to the entire shell script).
 If Dollar-Single-Quotes is not used, it could be written as follows, but it would be difficult to read.

 ```sh
 _ 'Hello	World' # It contains a tab character